 ACT Divisional Council

-Asimina has worked as an occupational therapist in a variety of settings including with people in community based occupational rehabilitation and general rehabilitation, prescribed home modifications, specialist aids and equipment.
+Asimina has worked as an occupational therapist in a variety of settings including: community based blood cancer support services; general community rehabilitation including home modifications, and prescription for specialist aids and equipment; NDIS and My Aged care provider; and adult and older person’s community mental health.
 Asimina has an interest in health policy, especially as it relates to community services.
 She has been employed by the Commonwealth Government in policy and program management positions with Comcare, (Commonwealth Government’s worker’s compensation insurer), the National Health and Medical Research Council as manager in the area developing evidence based health clinical guidelines, the Commonwealth Government’s Office for Women, and the Commonwealth and ACT Departments of Health in primary health policy areas.

 Alison is an Occupational Therapist, a Navy veteran, a Mum of three and a member the ACT Divisional Council.
 She completed the Masters of Occupational Therapy at the University of Canberra as a mature age student.
-Alison is employed by Open Arms (Vietnam Veterans Counselling Service) in a mental health role.
-Initially she joined the Divisional Council as a student and continues to enjoy being part of the council to connect with and support the ACT Occupational Therapy community.
+After recently working in mental health occupational therapy in an acute mental health ward and with Open Arms veterans and families counselling service, Alison is embarking on a part-time role with the Navy Reserve as a Military Transition Support Officer (transition coaching) and exploring establishing a private Occupational Therapy practice on the other days.
+Initially Alison joined the Divisional Council as a student and continues to enjoy being part of the council to connect with and support the ACT Occupational Therapy community.
 She has a passion for supporting people to overcome barriers, to support participation, and improve their capacity to achieve their goals and live their best life.

 For further information or to contact a member of the Divisional Council, please contact OTA.